iss4cf0ng/Alien/README.md

 Rather than embedding every feature inside the webshell itself, Alien treats webshells as lighteight execution layers.
 Once arbitrary code execution is obtained, advanced capabilities-including file management, database interaction, virtual shells, SOCKS5 proxying, plugins, and reflective loading, are provided by Alien.

+If you find this project helpful or informative, I would truly appreciate a ⭐ on the repository.
+Your support would be a great motivation for me to continue improving this tool!

 # Disclaimer

 Alien is developed for cybersecurity research, education, and authorized penetration testing only.